LITS Services FAQ: Fall 2020

 Is Educational and scholarly technology support still available?

 Yes!
-Although we are now called the Educational and Scholarly Technology team (EAST), our team continues to provide ongoing support for all matters related to using technology in teaching, learning, and research.
+The Educational and Scholarly Technology team (EAST) continues to provide ongoing support for all matters related to using technology in teaching, learning, and research.

 How can EAST help with my online or hybrid course?